JAC-CS-Game-Programming-Fall22/2-Match-3/README.md

 #### Timer-2 (The "Clean" Way)

-Timer-2 behaves exactly like Timer-1 but is written with much better design.
+Timer-2 behaves exactly like Timer-1 but is written with a much better design.

 ##### Important Functions